gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ArrayExt.md

 ## ArrayExt.DuplicateAs<TSource,TCast>(this TSource[]) Method

-(Cross-Game compatible) Return a duplicate of this array as type TCast
+Return a duplicate of this array as type TCast

 ```csharp
 public static TCast[] DuplicateAs<TSource,TCast>(this TSource[] array)